ExIfDev/UnityEditorTimeTracker/README.md

 ## How to use

--Import the plugin to your Unity project, it's recommended to create a folder dedicated to editor scripts like Assets/Editor/AxTimeTracker.cs
+- Import the plugin to your Unity project, it's recommended to create a folder dedicated to editor scripts like 'Assets/Editor/AxTimeTracker.cs'
--Done!
+- Done!